 By Carol R.

 Personally, I don't feel it's safe because of the high amt. of salmonella in almost ALL raw chicken.
 One of my dogs even got food poisoning from a roasted turkey leg because the vet said the marrow of the leg probably didn't reach proper temps to kill salmonella.
-Check it out online and you will find that almost ALL raw chicken is contaminated with salmonella.
-I wouldn't take the chance if it were my dog.

 I would say it is safe to feed some raw chicken under certain circumstances.
 I have raw fed one of my cats for 10 years with no problem.
 What I do is get very fresh raw chicken (7 to 10 days from pull date and from a local source)